-17.6 MPLAB ASM30 Assembler, Linker and Librarian
+17.6 MPLAB Assembler, Linker and Librarian for Various Device Families

-MPLAB ASM30 assembler produces relocatable machine code from symbolic assembly language for dsPIC30F devices.
-MPLAB C30 compiler uses the assembler to produce it's object file.
+MPLAB Assembler produces relocatable machine code from symbolic assembly language for PIC24, PIC32 and dsPIC devices.
+MPLAB C Compiler uses the assembler to produce its object file.
 The assembler generates relocatable object files that can then be archived or linked with other relocatable object files and archives to create an executable file.
 Notable features of the assembler include:

-- Support for the entire dsPIC30F instruction set
+- · Support for the entire device instruction set

 - · Support for fixed-point and floating-point data

 - · Command line interface

-- Rich directive set
+- · Rich directive set

-- · Flexible macro language
+- Flexible macro language

-- · MPLAB IDE compatibility
+- MPLAB IDE compatibility